Updated on by Asher Fergusson

 2. What features should I look for in computer speakers?

-2.0 is a basic two-speaker setup that you are probably used to seeing sitting on the desk with most PCs.
-A 2.1 system uses the two speakers for the higher frequencies incorporates a separate subwoofer for bass, like the Cyber Acoustics and Amazon Basics systems above.
+2.0 is a basic two-speaker setup, which is the most common type of computer setup.
+A 2.1 system uses the same two speakers for the higher frequencies and incorporates a separate subwoofer for bass, like the Cyber Acoustics and Amazon Basics systems above.
 2.1 systems will generally take up more space but provide better quality sound.

 4. Why do some computer speakers buzz?